quru/qis/doc/js_simpleview_help.md

 * Every zoom creates and downloads a new image from the server, which can be slow
 * No image caching

-## Prerequisites

-The simple viewer requires the [MooTools](http://mootools.net/) library, a once-popular alternative to the now-ubiquitous [jQuery](http://jquery.com/).
-You can include MooTools in your web page with the HTML:

-	<script src="http://images.example.com/static/js/lib/mootools.min.js" type="text/javascript"></script>

-If you want to supply your own MooTools library, the viewer requires MooTools Core and MooTools More with the Element.Measure and String.QueryString components.

-If you use jQuery on your web site, be sure to include jQuery before including MooTools so that the two libraries do not conflict.

 ## Implementation

 To use the simple viewer API, first add the viewer's CSS and JavaScript files to your web page: